Department Educational Psychology

 Research

-Motivation development at primary school age and beyond
+Motivation development in primary school and beyond

 (Contact: Birgit Spinath)